 Offering 4 different sound signatures from a DAP is quite special, especially at this price level.
 In that way Cayin has already done an excellent job.
 For an entry level player the price is on the higher side but you do get those 4 different signatures.

 The Cayin N3Pro in regard to usability is more about going back to basics, and the user interface and options are more limited.
 It’s “music first” in this case, and the fact that you can listen to four different signatures proves just that.
-You can however still stream music using the BT DAC link feature to your phone if you really want to stream your music.

 At this level and in this segment, the Cayin N3Pro does stand out when looking at its approach to sound.
 Of course if you want a full Android experience where you can download apps directly to the player, this isn’t the DAP for you.
-Though streaming still is possible.

 We’ll be testing the N3Pro more in detail over the next few weeks to give you a full review as you’re used to from us.
 Stay tuned!

 Full Specs can be found on page 3 if you want to look at them.